 BLOW DRY YOUR HAIR WITHOUT DAMAGING IT

-We’re all guilty of doing this : getting out of a hot shower and immediately using a blazing hot hair dryer.
-But allowing hair to naturally dry (70 percent) before blow drying has significantly helped reduce damage to my hair from excessive use of heat tools.
+We’re all guilty of doing this : getting out of a hot shower and using a blazing hot hair dryer.
+Allowing my hair to naturally dry (70 percent) before blow drying has significantly helped reduce damage from excessive use of heat tools.
 Damp hair works just as well under a blow dryer, so you just have have to be patient (and organised!)
 I recently ordered the Aquis Rapid Dry Hair Turban made from frizz-fighting micro-fiber that helps cutting down drying time.
 More updates on the hair turban to come!